davidtheclark/react-aria-modal/README.md

 ### underlayColor

-Type: `String` (color value), Default: `rgba(0,0,0,0.5)`
+Type: `String` (color value) or `false`, Default: `rgba(0,0,0,0.5)`

-If you want to change about the underlay's color, you can do that with this prop.
+If you want to change the underlay's color, you can do that with this prop.

+If `false`, no background color will be applied with inline styles.
+Presumably you will apply then yourself via an `underlayClass`.

 ### verticallyCenter